 Kayla Ringelheim is a young woman with impressive piano chops, ancient tales to tell, and a voice of honey to tell them with.
 She grew up surrounded by the vibrant musical culture of Harvard Square’s fabled Club Passim, where she played her first open mic at age 13.
 With the immense power of connection and expression in music being instilled in her at a young age, Kayla conjures memories of Joni Mitchell and Suzanne Vega with a modern edge of pop and jazz.

-About Kayla’s most recent album, acclaimed songwriter and performer Vance Gilbert says: “Each of these songs is a snapshot - perfect short stories, sung by a guileless, wounded angel.
+About Kayla’s album "Wandering Feet", acclaimed songwriter and performer Vance Gilbert says: “Each of these songs is a snapshot - perfect short stories, sung by a guileless, wounded angel.
 She's wise and surprised, thankful and injured, warm and resolved, all at the same time.
 Kayla does in four songs what some of us singer songwriters only feign in a full career.
 You'll say, ‘Man, where's she been all this time’.
 Never mind.
 She has arrived."

-Kayla has been a finalist in the John Lennon Songwriting Competition and was voted “Audience Choice” at the Boston Folk Festival Songwriting Competition in 2008.
-She has performed 100+ concerts across New England and in Canada, and has opened for artists such as Antje Duvekot, Chris O'Brien, and Vance Gilbert.
-Kayla has three recordings: “Tides” (2005 LP), “Play” (2008 EP), and "Wandering Feet" (2012).
+Kayla has been a finalist in the John Lennon Songwriting Competition and was voted “Audience Choice” at the Boston Folk Festival Songwriting Competition.
+She has performed 100+ concerts across New England, New York, and in Canada, and has opened for artists such as Antje Duvekot, Chris O'Brien, and Vance Gilbert.
+Kayla has four recordings: “Tides” (2005 LP), “Play” (2008 EP), "Wandering Feet" (2012), and "Grow On" (2019 EP).

-Alongside her music career, Kayla is a committed healthcare professional and advocate for health justice.
-She recently completed an MBA/MPH at Yale University, and currently works as a healthcare consultant in New York City.
+Alongside her music career, Kayla is a committed healthcare professional and social justice advocate.
+She holds an MBA/MPH from Yale University, and currently works in health policy reform in New York City.

 “Kayla's new record is awesome.
 The songs are all solid and lovely with delicious melodies and quirky, meaningful lyrics.
 The production is gorgeous.
 I've listened to the cd many, many times over now and am enjoying it every time.” - Antje Duvekot, 2012